What Is Live Betting?

 Not only does the Hawkeye State allow betting on sports, but you can bet wherever and whenever thanks to sports betting apps.
 This privilege has created a boon for both the state and for bettors.

-But above all else, the biggest benefit of online wagering is live betting, which has become increasingly popular with the advent and growth of legal online sports betting.
+But above all else, the biggest benefit of online wagering is live betting, which has become increasingly popular with the advent and growth of legal online sports betting in Iowa.

 The conventional way is to place a bet prior to the beginning of the game.
 But that isn’t the case with live betting, also known as in game betting.